clovervirus/red-clover-wiki-content/home.md

 ## Daily Routine

-- Open the environment dashboard and confirm temps, RH, CO₂, and VPD are on target.
+- Open the environment dashboard and confirm temps, RH, COâ‚‚, and VPD are on target.

 - Walk veg and flower rooms with a loupe, logging pest or disease pressure in the journal.